zzt93/os-lab1/README.md

 - put the original global variable to parameter can better re-use some data structure.(ListHead)
 - using macro when need different type(Tree<>)
-- using special name convention when implement data structure, e.g. `_bitmap_array`
+- using special name convention when implement data structure, e.g. `_bitmap_array` to avoid name collision
+- using `name##_adt` can better reuse adt

 - design an error return system between 'client' and 'server'(in os is 'application programmer' and 'os kernel programmer')
 	- `enum`: not a simple `FAIL` and `SUCC` but `no such directory or file`, `Segmentation fault`.
 	- `struct`: a int indicate state, and a string indicate error message.

 - if fail to allocate some resources when allocating a serial of resources,
 	remember to free already allocated resources.

 - avoid using `void *` for it may hide some bugs because the implicit conversion of different type of pointers.

+- if not sure what type should use, may use macro called like `xxx_t` to make it easy to change